mjeries/cloaked-ironman/README.md

 cloaked-ironman
 ===============

 A chat program written in java.
+This is my attempt at learning threading, sockets, and version control.
+I hope to add more features in the future.

 Adapted from http://cs.lmu.edu/~ray/notes/javanetexamples/.